ys/bonjour/content/posts/suggestions-lecture/index.en.md

   - src: "*.jpg"
   - src: "cover.jpg"
     name: "cover"
+summary: "It is summer time, you wanna read something but you don't know what.
+Don't worry, I got you covered.
+I really enjoy reading books lately.
+It is often somehow related to nature when it is not a technical book. and I wanted to share a quick few recommendations with y'all."

 ---

 It is summer time, you wanna read something but you don't know what.
 Don't worry, I got you covered.